oliveira-da-silva-patrick/software-enginneering-project-group-4/Documentation/Creator's Guide.md

   Due to their complexity AI enemies have their own dedicated section.
 We used a package from [this](https://arongranberg.com/astar/) website to implement these enemies.

+  We used ***Pathfinding*** to control the entities' movement.
+This mechanism enables enemies to reach the player wherever he is within a defined area, all while avoiding obstacles.
+Contrary to those implemented with ***CircleCast***, these AI enemies can go _around_ obstacles.

+  The scripts `AI_FieldOFView` and `AI_Shooting` are quite similar to the `FieldOfView` and `Shooting` respectively, with only a few modifications

 ## Boundaries

   A boundary defines the limit of the map and is most commonly a wall but it can be used for another object that has the same properties.
 All boundaries should have